Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Human Evaluation

 \subsection{Results}

-In Table \ref{tab:human_eval}, we have several interesting observations: (1) The average score of ATRI is the highest, indicating that ATRI can generate legal concept interpretations that are comparable to those produced by legal experts.
-(2) The Comprehensiveness score of ATRI is much higher than that of Expert Interpretation, indicating that ATRI, which involves having LLMs read a vast number of cases, effectively generates more comprehensive concept interpretations.
-(3) Expert Interpretation (EI) receives the lowest score in Readability, indicating that the interpretations written by legal experts tend to be abstract or complex, which hinders understanding by both humans and LLMs.
-(4) In Accuracy, Informativeness, and Normativity, ATRI shows improvements over Direct Interpretation (DI).
-Although there is still some gap with Expert Interpretation, it is important to note that Expert Interpretation was produced by legal experts who spent a considerable amount of time, while ATRI is already approaching human-level performance.
-In the future, combining the two approaches may be a better option, such as having the LLM first generate a draft, which can then be revised by legal experts to significantly improve efficiency.
+We compare three different interpretations in Sec~\ref{sec:baseline} for each of the 16 legal concepts.
+In the Appendix~\ref{appendix:human_eval_case_study}, we present a case study to illustrate a comparative analysis of the scores for interpretations generated by two distinct methods, along with the rationale behind these scores.
+In Table \ref{tab:human_eval}, we have several observations: (1) The average score of ATRIE is the highest, indicating that our interpreter can generate legal concept interpretations comparable to those produced by legal experts.
+(2) The Comprehensiveness score of ATRIE is much higher than Expert Interpretation, indicating that having LLMs read a vast number of cases helps generate more comprehensive concept interpretations.
+(3) Expert Interpretation (EI) receives the lowest score in Readability, indicating that the interpretations written by legal experts tend to be abstract or complex, which may hinder understanding by both humans and LLMs.
+(4) In Accuracy, Informativeness, and Normativity, ATRIE shows improvements over Direct Interpretation (DI).
+Although there are still minor gaps between ATRIE and Expert Interpretation, it's important to note that Expert Interpretation was produced by legal experts who spent considerable time.

+In addition, experiments on efficiency (Appendix \ref{app:efficency}) demonstrate that ATRIE significantly reduces both time and money costs for concept interpretation generation compared to legal experts.
+In the future, combining the two approaches may be a better option.
+Legal experts can revise a draft generated by the LLM to improve efficiency.